Coronavirus Observatory: Tracking the Pandemic in the Arctic and the Antarctic

 Antarctica remains the last continent not to have recorded an outbreak of COVID-19.
 The risks to research are apparent in the summer season as there are regular flights to gateway cities for personnel and supplies, alongside internal flights within the continent as scientists travel between stations and the concentration of tourists at coastal sites.
 Research programmes have taken measures to prevent the spread of the virus in Antarctica, and to avoid disruption to research:

 - Australia: In February, the Australian Antarctic Division cancelled a number of flights to its Wilkins Aerodrome, and prevented tourists from visiting the research station at Macquarie Island.
 The last flight to Casey station flew in March, while the last ships with staff reached Davis and Mawson stations in February.
 The Division’s offices have also closed to visitors, with staff adhering to social-distancing measures.
+The Division has warned that the 2020-21 research season will be significantly scaled back, limited only to exchanging necessary personnel and carrying out automated data collection.
 More information can be found here.

 - New Zealand: Antarctica New Zealand has asked staff to work remotely, and while there is one flight scheduled in April it is, “working closely with our US counterparts to formulate a plan to protect Antarctica, and our staff.”
 Updates can be found here.

 - United Kingdom: The British Antarctic Survey has started to screen scientists and visitors to their research stations prior to departure, with those showing symptoms asked to isolate for 14 days prior to departure.
+The return of crew to the U.K. following the conclusions of the summer research season has been disrupted by closures along its usual routes, including through Chile.
+Staff are now travelling by boat to the Falkland Islands and then by air to the U.K. There remains 90 staff stationed at Rothera preparing for the winter season who will need to return.
 It is also regularly sharing educational resources about the Antarctic and Arctic.

 The setting sun heralds the onset of the winter research season, during which staff remain in the close confines of their research stations for up to nine months.
 Contact with their research programmes would be non-existent during this period anyway, and so disruption should be kept to a minimum.